-The non-native plants in the lake, specifically, Eurasian watermilfoil (Myriophyllum spicatum) and curly-leaf pondweed (P. crispus), are of great concern to the District.
-The annual variability of the nuisance conditions makes the management of the conditions difficult.
+The non-native plants in the lake, Eurasian watermilfoil (Myriophyllum spicatum) curly-leaf pondweed (P. crispus), and now Starry stonewort (Nitellopsis obtusa L.), are of great concern to the District.
+The annual variability of the nuisance conditions and the unknown impact of Starry stonewort makes the management of the conditions difficult.